Front View: Long Flight Home, wax corn candles, chili powder, artisan produced ceramic swallows, embroidered ribbon, 5’x8′ 2017

 site specific installation, wax corn candles, chili powder, artisan produced ceramic swallows, embroidered ribbons in Spanish and English (by uniformes y bordados AREVA GTO), hand drawn swallow panels

-Created during the Aguas Migrantes residency whose mission it is to connect artists to their communities through art by learning about the migration patterns, traditions and cultural productions of Guanajuato.
+Created during the Aguas Migrantes residency whose mission it is to connect artists to their home communities in Guanajuato, Mexico by learning about the migration patterns, traditions and cultural productions.

 Artistic research for this project included creating a candle mold of organic corn in Berkeley, CA, a stone ground masa making workshop, teaching a meditation workshop for local mothers and their children in La Loma, Mexico, researching swallow migration patterns, cooking lunch for Central American migrants in a safe house in Irapuato, Mexico, and photographing corn vendors in open air markets in Moroleon, Mexico.